vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### CHARGE_IMMUNITY

-Affected unit is immune to JOUSTING ability
+Affected unit is immune to JOUSTING ability of (ie. Champions).

 ### ADDITIONAL_ATTACK

 Affected unit can perform additional attacks.
-Attacked unit will retaliate after each attack if can
+Attacked unit will retaliate after each attack if able.

 - val: number of additional attacks to perform

 ### UNLIMITED_RETALIATIONS

-Affected unit will always retaliate if able
+Affected unit will always retaliate if able (Royal Griffin)

 ### ADDITIONAL_RETALIATION

-Affected unit can retaliate multiple times per turn
+Affected unit can retaliate multiple times per turn (basic Griffin)

 - value: number of additional retaliations